Hereditary fructose intoleranceFructosemia; Fructose intolerance; Fructose aldolase B-deficiency; Fructose 1, 6 bisphosphate aldolase deficiency

 - Poor feeding as a baby

-- Problems after eating fruits and fructose/sucrose-containing foods
+- Problems after eating fruits and other foods that contain fructose or sucrose

 Exams and Tests